-In the waning days of the 1973-1975 restoration of USS Constitution, Commanding Officer Tyrone G. Martin, investigated the possibility of retrofitting for saluting purposes two of the 24-pound American replica guns.
+In the waning days of the USS Constitution‘s 1973-1975 restoration, Commanding Officer Tyrone G. Martin, investigated the possibility of retrofitting for saluting purposes two of the 24-pound American replica guns.
 When cast for the 1927-1931 restoration, the guns were made from low-grade iron and were never intended to fire.
 In early 1976, funds were made available for the saluting project and two 24-pounders were sent to the Naval Ordinance Station in Louisville, Kentucky.
 Once at the facility, the cascabels (back of the gun) were cut off to expose the end of the gun’s bore.

 Once the cascabel was removed, the back of the gun was machined flat and prepared for the bolts used to hold the saluting gun in place.

 Naval Ordinance Station staff extended the gun’s bore to accommodate the saluting mechanism.

 A modern 40mm saluting gun was inserted into the newly reamed barrel of each 24-pound long gun.
 This enabled the gun to fire a saluting charge.

 In late March 1976, the two saluting guns were tested at the Naval Ordinance Station.
 For each successful test firing, the 40mm salute round used a load of 350 grams of black powder.